1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/README.md

 ## Metahttp usage
 ### metahttp.xml files
 The _metahttp.xml_ files are the basis of an HTTP session.
-Requests are _derived_ from the metadata contained.<br/>
+Requests are _derived_ from the contained metadata and integrated into bash scripts.
+The following examples assume that you have _wget_ or _curl_ installed.<br/>
 ### GET request example
 As a first simple example we create a _GET_ request against _http://www.eff.org_ <br/>
 <br/>
-meta/eff.org.metahttp.xml:
+meta/eff.org.metahttp.xml:<br/>

     <session newcookies="true" baseurl="https://www.eff.org" stdout="-" xmlns="urn:1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs">
       <req tool="wget" verbose="false">